-As part of the ORSA process, liquidity risk will be indirectly subject to stress and scenario tests via other risk areas.
-These tests will reflect the cash flow impact of stresses, which in turn directly impact on both the SCR and the Solvency II free reserves.
+As part of the ORSA process, credit risk will be subject to stress and scenario tests.
+These tests are intended to assess the likely impact of adverse situations on the company's capital requirement.
+Depending on their impact, stress and scenario tests will include some of the following: